HernandoR/lz-brilliant-cv/modules/projects.typ

     description: list(
-      [Modified ORB SLAM2 to make it suitable for multi-agent environment.], [Separated the front-end and back-end of ORB SLAM2 to unload the computing tasks to different nodes.], [Used ROS to conduct multi-agent joint modeling experiments on the Kitti dataset.]
+      [Modified ORB SLAM2 to make it suitable for multi-agent environment.], [Separated the front-end and back-end of ORB SLAM2 to unload the computing tasks to different nodes.], [Used ROS to conduct multi-agent joint reconstruction experiments on the Kitti dataset.]
     )
   ),
   "zh": (